You’re ready to take the leap and book your appointment!

 Some of our clients have had a key design in mind for years, but most of our clients come to the first Design Appointment with only loose ideas and details.

-I encourage every client to come prepared with a few details and looks they have seen, and loved.
-It can feel a little overwhelming to lock in those details right away, but here are some questions I ask every client during our meeting:
+I ask every client to come prepared with a few details and looks they have seen & loved.
+It can feel a little overwhelming to lock in those details right away, but here are some questions to prepare for:

 - What is your general style? (modern, antique, classic, etc.)